 They serve businesses that cannot qualify for bank loans and other types of loans.
 They provide cash advances, short-term loans, and other lines of credit if necessary.
-To meet the basic requirements, your business needs minimum of three months earning at least $5,000 per month in revenue.
+To qualify, you need to provide records of three months of earnings totaling at least $5,000 in monthly revenue.
 The advance amounts can go up to $1 million, with factor rates between 1.22 to 1.30.
 The larger the advance, the lower the rate might be.

-CAN Capital frequently used for their short-term loans, but they also offer merchant cash advances.
+CAN Capital is frequently used for their short-term loans, but they also offer merchant cash advances.
 They offer between $2,500 to $250,000 with daily payments.
 Funding is provided in as little as two business days, and customers usually take about six to 18 months to repay the advance.
-You will need to be in business for at least six months, have $150,000 in gross revenue at minimum, and no more than $175,000 in tax liens and judgments.
+To qualify, you will need to be in business for at least six months, have a minimum of $150,000 in gross revenue, and have no more than $175,000 in tax liens and judgments.
 Factor rates range from 1.15 to 1.48.
 There is also a $595 fee for setting up your account.

 PayPal is a payment processing company that also provides businesses with merchant cash funding.
 It can give up to $200,000 for your first loan and can extend an advance that is equal to 35% of your sales.
 In order to qualify, customers must have at least $20,000 in annual PayPal sales, or at least $15,000 in sales if you have a Business PayPal account.
 Rates are as low as 1.01 and go upwards to 1.58.
 PayPal is certainly one of the more affordable options for many business owners.